runtimeverification/evm-semantics/evm.md

 ### Schedule Constants

-A `ScheduleConst` is a constant d"
+ A `ScheduleConst` is a constant determined by the fee schedule.

 ```k
     syntax Int ::= ScheduleConst "<" Schedule ">" [function, functional]
  // --------------------------------------------------------------------